bcgov/ligo-lib/linking_ext/readme.rst

 BCGOV Linking algorithms extension
 ==================================

-The **BCGOV Linking algorithms extansion** provides the algorithms that can be used by CDILinker framework.
+The **BCGOV Linking algorithms extension** provides the algorithms that can be used by LigoLinker framework.